James Taranto

 James Taranto (born January 6, 1966) is an American journalist.
 He is editorial features editor for The Wall Street Journal, in charge of the newspaper's op-ed pages, both print and digital.

-He was formerly editor of its online editorial page OpinionJournal.com.

-He joined the newspaper's editorial board in 2007.
+He was formerly editor of its online editorial page OpinionJournal.com. and joined the newspaper's editorial board in 2007.

+Taranto wrote the daily online column Best of the Web Today, which typically included political, social, and media commentary in the form of conventional opinion writing as well as puns and other forms of wordplay and other recurring themes on news stories crowdsourced from readers.
+His final column was published on January 3, 2017, after which he became editorial features editor.

 Before joining the Wall Street Journal in 1996, Taranto spent five years as an editor at City Journal.
-He has also worked for The Heritage Foundation and Reason magazine.
+He has also worked for the Heritage Foundation and Reason magazine.
 He pursued a degree in journalism at California State University, Northridge (CSUN) but "never bothered to graduate" after "conflict with teachers and professors".

 Rooster incident

 While attending CSUN, Taranto worked as news editor and also as one of two opinion page editors for the Daily Sundial student newspaper.
 On March 5, 1987, Taranto published an opinion piece criticizing a controversy at the University of California, Los Angeles, in which the editor of the Daily Bruin student newspaper was suspended after the paper published a comic strip depicting a rooster admitted to the university via affirmative action.
 Accompanying Taranto's column was a reprint of the rooster cartoon.
 Journalism professor and Daily Sundial publisher Cynthia Rawitch suspended Taranto for two weeks without pay.
 Acting on Taranto's behalf, the American Civil Liberties Union Foundation of Southern California filed suit against Rawitch and other members of the CSUN journalism school.
 The suit was settled before trial on terms favorable to Taranto and the ACLU.